 Virtuoso oboist Brenda Schuman-Post has been studying and teaching about the music tree since 1992.
-In 2008 she won a Global Connections grant from Meet the Composer (funded by the Ford Foundation) to create, via improvisation, a new piece of music that would bond the people in whose forests African Blackwood (grenadilla, mpingo, pau preto) grows, with the people who play instruments made from that tree.
+In 2008 she won a Global Connections grant from Meet the Composer (funded by the Ford Foundation) to create, via improvisation, a new piece of music that would bond the people in whose forests African Blackwood (grenadilla, mpingo, pau preto) grows, with the people who play musical instruments made from that tree.
 Performing for audiences who had never before seen nor heard any Western keyed woodwind instrument, sometimes as a soloist and sometimes with musicians from rural Northern Tanzania, in forests, at sawmills, celebrations, press conferences, in restaurants, villages and conservation projects in Tanzania, Mozambique and then in the UK, she also became the first musician in history to witness every detail from finding and harvesting an African Blackwood tree, to the making of a top of the line instrument.

 This Keynote presentation with exhibit is interdisciplinary and cross curricular, addressing environmental and sustainability issues, poverty eradication, conservation, global warming, green business, forestry, ethno-botany, African studies, wood carving and sculpture, dance, and all styles of western and world musics.
 It can be crafted to suit any audience and time frame.
 Please contact Brenda for more information and to book this significant presentation.
 Please watch two videos below and more videos at www.youtube.com/brendaschumanpost.